yazdipour/OmnivoreQL/CONTRIBUTING.md

 ## Release process

-1. Make a new tag with the version number
+1. Create a new tag with the version number
 2. Push the tag to GitHub
 3. The release will be automatically published to PyPI